GiGurra/bookeeper/README.md

 The easiest solution right now is to just create your load order once, with `bookeeper mods activate <mod-name> <version>`, and then save it to a profile with `bookeeper profiles save <profile-name>`.
 Then you can just load that profile whenever.

+You can also just manually reorder the data in the stored profile json files in `~/.local/share/bookeeper/profiles`.

 ## Configuration